lowerbarriers/lowerbarriers.github.io/collections/_events/2021-07-27-membership-meeting.md

 **Members/guest attending**: (none)

-  1. Call to order (7:00 PM)
+  1. Call to order (7:03 PM by Randall)
-  2. Roll call
+  2. Roll call (7:03 PM, just us)
-  3. Call for member comments
+  3. Call for member comments (None)
-  4. Approve previous meeting agenda
+  4. Approve previous meeting agenda/minutes (7:05 PM, Hillary moved, Randall seconded)
-  5. Financial report
+  5. Financial report (7:05 PM, nothing to report)
   6. Old business
-     * (Old business item here)
+     * Business cards - No updates.
+There may have been a shipping error
-  7. New business
+     * Fundraising event committee - That was Brad's bad.
+He'll get out a group email this month like he said he'd do last month
-     * (New business item here)
+  7. New business (7:07 PM)
   8. Call for member comments
-  9. Adjourn (8:00 PM)
+  9. Adjourn (7:08 PM by Randall.
+Hillary seconded)